SardarBadarSaghir/HotelMangementSystem/README.md

     <li>Open github destop, write something in summary area</li>
   <li>Than click on commit.</li>
     <li>Now click on push</li>
   <li> Good Work.
-Just g to github to verify that pdf has been updated</li>
+Just go to github to verify that pdf has been updated</li>
 </ol>

 Thank you :)